 Mykonos Town was full of wonderful places to grab a bite to eat and have a few drinks whilst you soak up the atmosphere.
 To say it was the start of the season when we visited, the place definitely had a buzz about it, especially when the sun started to set.
 Perusing the many shops adorned with jewellery, clothing and the usual tourist trinkets was another thing we spent a lot of our time doing.
-I slightly regret not buying a bit of Mykonion jewellery, but half the time the price wasn’t displayed and I didn’t want to spend a fortune.
+I slightly regret not buying a bit of Mykonion jewellery now.

 We had a few nice meals out, with a few places being a bit more pricey than we bargained for, but that’s’ what holidays are for right?!
 Again I was a terrible blogger and didn’t think to note down all of the places we ate and drank.

 As well as getting lost around the town, we visited the ever famous Little Venice area of the town.
-A place where one of the best sunsets and views overlooking the Aegean sea are said to be and the view of the equally as famous windmills.
+A place where one of the best sunsets and views overlooking the Aegean sea are and the view of the equally as famous windmills.
 Again, you pay the price for the luxury of these views, but it is well worth it.
-I really wanted to try the 360 sunset bar (i think it is called that) but alas it wasn’t to be, especially with my ever-growing skill of bad navigating.
+I really wanted to try the 360 sunset bar but alas it wasn’t to be, especially with my ever-growing skill of bad navigating.
 I guess this will give me an excuse to re-visit the island again in the future.

 Just a short walk away from Little Venice you come to the windmills, which are impressive, to say the least.
 I read somewhere that people are doing them up and actually living in them.
 They must have some sort of Geroge Clark’s amazing space going on, as I bet they are tiny inside!
 We unfortunately never made it back down into the town before sunset, so didn’t get to experience the sun setting over these, which was a shame, but again there is something on the list for next time.

 When we booked the holiday, it took me a little while to click that this is the place where the wonderful Shirley Valentine film is set.
 Once I remembered this I was so excited and determined to find the famous beach from the film.
 I love the film and it definitely captures the essence of Mykonos, even if the island has changed since it was filmed.
-So, we looked up the beach to find it is called Agios Ioannis (Yannis) beach, found the route and decided to head out on a treck to find it, got to get those steps in and all.
+Called Agios Ioannis (Yannis) beach, we found the route and decided to head out on a treck.
+Got to get those steps in and all.
 (I was participating in a step challenge with work whilst away for National Walking Month of May).
-However, we stumbled across another beach along the way called Megali Ammos Beach, where we decided to have a rest before carrying on our treck.
-We stayed here longer than intended as the beach was fairly quiet and relaxing, plus we only had about 3 hours sleep the night before!
-We then tried the taverna on the beach, which was lovely and had plenty of visitors.
-After this, we decided to find the local bus and catch this for the rest of our journey, as the walk there wasn’t as appealing as it had been when we set off.

-Arriving at Agios Ioannis beach, we were greeted with a lovely port looking back onto the beach.
+Arriving at Agios Ioannis beach, there is a lovely port looking back onto the beach.
 I was starting to see the film in front of me.
-Walking around to the beach part we were slightly disappointed to find that neither of the tavernas was open yet, but I guess that is the downside of going early to the season.
+Walking around to the beach part we were slightly disappointed to find that neither of the tavernas had opened for the season yet.
+I guess that is the downside of going early to the season.
 I really wanted to try Hippie Fish, which is the newer taverna on the beach, and in the original spot of the one from the film.
 It was a bit harder to picture where Shirley pulled up a table and chairs looking out to sea with a carafe of wine, but I think we found the roundabout spot of where she was.

 We were planning on heading to another beach that day, however, the water taxis were not running to the beach we wanted to go, as it was too late in the day.
-I’m quite glad we didn’t as we would have been stranded on the other side of the island!
+I’m quite glad we didn’t as I didn’t fancy being stranded on the other side of the island!

 The only other beach we visited was the famous Paradise Beach, however, this was at night to the Tropicana beach club.
 It was great fun, where everyone was there for a good time.
-The beach part had been packed away more or less, with the bean bags to lay on stacked up onto each other.
-The staff there tried to get everyone in the party mood, and I was surprised with how many people were actually there to say it was the early season.
+Packed away sunbeds and bean bags, meant there was little to sit on, on the beach.
+The staff there tried to get everyone in the party mood.
+Surprisingly there were many people were there, to say it was the early season.
 There were people from various parts of the world all enjoying themselves.
 We may or may not have joined in with dancing on the tables/platforms!